cancerberoSgx/nodegui/website/docs/guides/styling.md

 ```

-In the case of global stylesheet you can define all your style properties in a stylesheet string and the tell the root view or window to set it as a stylsheet for it and its child widgets.
+In the case of global stylesheet you can define all your style properties in a stylesheet string and the tell the root view or window to set it as a stylesheet for it and its child widgets.
 The only difference here from web is that you can set a stylesheet on a widget at any level in the whole tree of widgets, the stylesheet will affect the widget and its children.

 In the above example, in order to reference a widget in a stylesheet we will assign it a `objectName` using setObjectName instance method.
 Think of objectName as something similar to an `id` in the case of web.
 Now using the objectName you could reference the widget in the stylesheet and set style properties on them.
 Do not worry about the layout stuff that is going on here, that will be covered in the next section.